LauLauThom/Fiji-QualiAnnotations/README.md

 <img src="https://github.com/LauLauThom/Fiji-QualiAnnotations/blob/master/images/Dropdown-plugin.png" alt="Plugin-dropdown" width="1000" height="300">

 # Annotate image-regions with ROI
-You can annotate image-regions by either drawing or activating an existing ROI before clicking the "Add" or category button.
+You can annotate image-regions by either drawing a new roi or selecting one or multiple existing ROI stored in the RoiManager before clicking the "Add" or category button.
+Newly drawn roi are automatically added to the Roi Manager.
-The name of the ROI is thus appended to the result table in a dedicated ROI column.
+The name of the ROI(s) is thus appended to the result table in a dedicated ROI column.
-If you draw new ROI, tick the "Add to Manager" option, otherwise the ROI name will be none (new ROI do not have a name, until saved in the RoiManager).
-If you annotate ROI already stored in the RoiManager, dont tick the "Add To Manager", otherwise you will duplicate each annotated ROI.

-The annotations and measurements (if selected) are saved in the ROI object as properties.
+Besides, the annotations and measurements (if selected) are saved in the ROI object as properties.
 They can be retrieved using scripting or macro-programing via `Roi.getProperty(key)` or `Roi.getProperties()`.
 With scripting languages, replace Roi with the roi-instance of interest.
 `key` here should be one of the column header of the corresponding annotation table, so if you selected `run Measure` and Mean intensity was selected in Fiji measurement, you can recover `Roi.getProperty("Mean")`.